Skyn Elite Non-Latex Condoms

 Polyurethane condoms

 Polyurethane condoms are popular for their thin walls that conduct heat well and deliver an almost skin-on-skin feel.
-However, polyurethane isn’t as stretchy and elastic as natural latex, so the condoms might not fit as well.
+However, polyurethane isn’t as stretchy and elastic as natural latex, so a polyurethane condom might not fit as well.

 What are the advantages of polyurethane condoms?